Policy on Extenuating Circumstances Affecting Assessment

 - Social obligations and similar avoidable commitments such as: holidays, weddings, parties, routine medical appointments.

-- Holidays, house moves or other events that were planned or could reasonably have been expected.
+- House moves or other events that were planned or could reasonably have been expected.

 - Misreading the exam timetable.

-3.1.2 The following is a non-exhaustive list of circumstances which the University would commonly regard as extenuating circumstances which might affect performance:
+The following is a non-exhaustive list of circumstances which would commonly be regard as extenuating circumstances which might affect performance:

 - Serious illness, accident or well-being issue that is incapacitating or an unexpected deterioration in a long-term condition.
 Medical certification is normally expected to be provided and should clearly apply to the period immediately prior to an assessment date.

-- Minor illness or ailment affecting the student on the day of or immediately preceding an examination.
+- Minor illness or ailment affecting the student on the day of, or immediately preceding a scheduled/time limited assessment/examination.
 Examples could include minor accidents or injuries.
 Medical certification is normally expected to be provided and should clearly apply to the assessment date or a short period immediately prior to an assessment date.

 - Religious fasting which significantly affects health and prevents a student from undertaking an examination/assessment.

-- Long-term ill-health, specific requirements, disabilities which have been disclosed and assessed by the University.
-The adjustment proforma shall be taken as supporting evidence.
+- Long-term ill-health, specific requirements, disabilities which have been disclosed and assessed by the University/Collaborative Partner Institution.
+The adjustment pro forma shall be taken as supporting evidence.

 - Symptoms of an infectious disease that could be harmful if passed on to others.
 Medical certification is normally expected to be provided and should clearly apply to the assessment date or a short period immediately prior to an assessment date.